ibm-cloud-docs/EventStreams/eventstreams085.md

 The following table summarizes what is supported by the plans:

 <table>
     <caption>Table 1.
-Support in Standard and Enterprise plans</caption>
+Support in Standard, Enterprise, and Classic plans</caption>
       <tr>
 	        <th></th>
 		    <th>Standard Plan</th>